-• Average Uplink Transit Delay
+Average Uplink Transit Delay

-May 08 111 sec Jun 08 116 sec Jul 08 96 sec

-Aug 08 88 sec
+May 08 111 sec Jun 08 116 sec Jul 08 96 sec Aug 08 88 sec

-2.1.2 Phase 2 evaluated position reporting via ADS and ATC communications via HF voice.
-This phase allowed initial data link operations with minimal aircrew training while at the same time providing a large number of measurement points.
+Phase 2 was position reporting via Automatic Dependent Surveillance (ADS) and air traffic control (ATC) communications via HF voice.
+This phase was included to allow initial data link operations with minimal aircrew training while at the same time providing a large number of measurement points.

 Aircraft participating in this phase were given relief from voice reporting requirements.
-This relief served two purposes; redundant reporting was not necessary in the Ocean 21 system and it minimized the use of HF voice which can impact HFDL due to the single HF antenna the serves both voice and data.
-Aircrews in aircraft that had upgraded radios were to log onto the Oakland ground system and then select ATC COMM OFF after the automatic CPDLC connection sequence was completed.
-While the operations during this phase did provide the large number of data points as designed the results were not encouraging.
+This relief served two purposes; redundant reporting was not necessary in the Ocean 21 system and it minimized the use of HF voice which can impact HFDL due to the single HF antenna that serves both voice and data.
+Aircrews in aircraft that had upgraded radios were to log on to the Oakland ground system and then select ATC COMM OFF after the automatic Controller Pilot Data Link Communications (CPDLC) connection sequence was completed.
+While the operations during this phase did provide the large number of data points as designed, the results were not encouraging.
 Several issues contributed to poor performance:

 - Aircrews had a short time to acclimate to the elimination of voice reporting on waypoint crossing.
-Since HF Voice pre-empts HF Data transmissions, voice retarding the data deliveries still existed. - Some aircraft that had not yet received upgraded radios were participating in the trial. - An automatic AOC position report (which includes required Fuel-on-Board reporting) trigger in the FMC had to be halted as it was competing with the automatic ADS waypoint point reports for immediate delivery in the CMU. - After logon to Oakland, some aircrews were not selecting ATC COMM OFF on the display panel leading to confusion between controllers and aircrews on how ATC communications were to be handled: voice or data. - Inter-media (VHF/HF) handoff issues at coverage boundaries surfaced.
-The majority of HAL flights enter the Oakland FIR from an area covered by VHF; however, the areas where aircraft were typically logging on are at the fringes of the VHF range.
+Since HF Voice pre-empts HF Data transmissions, voice retarding the data deliveries still existed. - Some aircraft that had not yet received upgraded radios were participating in the trial. - An automatic AOC position report (which includes required Fuel-on-Board reporting) trigger in the Flight management Computer (FMC) had to be halted as it was competing with the automatic ADS waypoint point reports for immediate delivery in the CMU. - After logon to Oakland, some aircrews were not selecting ATC COMM OFF on the display panel, leading to confusion between controllers and aircrews on how ATC communications were to be handled: voice or data. - Inter-media (VHF/HF) handoff issues at coverage boundaries surfaced. majority of HAL flights enter the Oakland Flight Information Region (FIR) from an area covered by VHF; however, the areas where aircraft were typically logging on are at the fringes of the VHF range.
 This resulted in longer transit times associated with media transitions similar to those observed in VHF/SAT transitions but with added delays related to the time division protocol of the HF media.

 Most of these problems resulted in a large number of warnings and messages to be sent to the controller's sector queue and this quickly became a workload issue.
 A decision was made to terminate phase 2 operations but continue the trial with phase 3 flights: full data link.
-The logic behind this decision was that there would be significantly fewer flights involved since very few crews were trained on the use of CPDLC and by eliminating nearly all use of HF voice the issue of voice transmissions pre-empting data transmissions would be minimized.
+The logic behind this decision was that there would be significantly fewer flights involved since very few crews were trained on the use of CPDLC, and by eliminating nearly all use of HF voice the issue of voice transmissions pre-empting data transmissions would be minimized.